Help is on the way!

 Starting therapy can feel like a big step, and adding technology to the mix might seem complicated.
 But accessing mental health support online is more straightforward than you might think.
 Many common concerns, from using new devices to figuring out insurance, are actually simple to address.
 Let’s walk through some of these hurdles together and look at the practical solutions that make getting started with online therapy a smooth and stress-free process.
 With the right information, you can feel confident about finding the support you deserve from the comfort of your home.

-Getting Comfortable with Technology
+Tips for Getting Comfortable with Technology

 If the thought of video calls feels a bit overwhelming, you are not alone.
 Many people prefer a simpler approach, and that’s perfectly fine.
 The good news is that you don’t have to be a tech expert to benefit from teletherapy.
 In fact, you don’t even need to use video if you don’t want to.
 Many providers, including Blue Moon Senior Counseling, offer phone-only therapy sessions.
 These calls are just as effective for building a connection with your therapist and working toward your goals.
 Best of all, these telehealth services are also a Medicare Part B covered service, so you can choose the format that feels most comfortable for you.